 CSS can be used in three ways – Inline, Internal and External.
 Here’s the difference between the three.

 External style sheets are very useful, especially when you want to maintain one style throughout an entire site.
 The style rules need to be created just once and they are applied to all required pages within a site.
 If you need to change the style slightly on all pages that use this external sheet, then it just needs to be changed once and it automatically applies to all pages – which is handy!
 In general, this is the standard way of using CSS.

 This applies to just the page that you are working on.
 This can be used if a unique style is required for one page of your web app.

 Inline CSS, which I will be using in the example below, relates to a specific page element.
 In the example below, we use CSS to turn a heading to the colour red on a page.
 You’ll notice that the order is embedded within HTML text – which is how it is written.
 However, Inline CSS is only used where you want to apply a unique style to one element.

 <!DOCTYPE html> <html> <body> <h2 style="color:red;">This is a Red Heading</h2> </body> </html>

 The front end of the code above will eventually look like this:

 Where can I learn CSS?

 There are many resources available that can teach you CSS.
-Code Institute teaches it as part our Full-Stack Development with Specializations programme.
+Code Institute teaches it as part of our Full-Stack Development programme.
 If you want to learn some of the basics for free, then try our free 5 Day Coding Challenge.
 After just one hour a day for five days, you will have built your first-ever web page.
 Register today through the form below and take your first steps in becoming a coder.